Chief Signal Officer of the United States Army: Global expansion (1899–1903)

 In order to lay the submarine cables specially-equipped cable ships were required.
 The responsibility for acquiring and operating the ships was given to the Army Quartermaster Corps, while the responsibility for laying the cables was the chief signal officer's.
 The control of cable ships was a source of friction between the two departments.
 In any case, USAT Burnside began laying cable between the Philippine islands in December 1900.
 Future Chief Signal Officers Allen and Squier were aboard as this work began.
 Just as in the Caribbean, a new civilian government was constituted, but due to ongoing fighting, the transition of the telephone and telegraph businesses to civilian control extended from 1902 to 1907.

 In 1900 the only telegraphic communication to Alaska was through a British-owned cable from Canada that connected with Skagway.
 Congress voted to fund a broad communications network across the territory to be built and operated by the chief signal officer.
 This was a multi-year effort which Congress extended and expanded several times through 1909.
-The original intent of the network was to link the Army installations in Alaska, but subsequent funding by Congress connected the network to the contintental United States via undersea cable to Seattle.
+The original intent of the network was to link the Army installations in Alaska, but subsequent funding by Congress connected the network to the continental United States via undersea cable to Seattle.
 To reach the remote upper Yukon area, Chief Signal Officer Greely negotiated a cooperative agreement with Canadian authorities to extend their network from Dawson to Fort Egbert.
 He personally scouted a portion of the land route in 1900, and was aboard USAT Burnside when she laid undersea cable in 1903.